deco3500/DJMZ/README.md

 Users can invite their friends to events.
 Users can accept or deny the invitations.

- The main **target audience** will be for young people (18-25 years of age) who have grown accustomed to smartphone and GPS technology, and also like to nightouts with their friends.
+ The main **target audience** will be for young people (18-25 years of age) who have grown accustomed to smartphone and GPS technology, and also like to do nightouts with their friends.

  The uniqueness of the application is that, it is a fusion between user-submitted events and geographically tagged events.
 Moreover, it allows users to invite their friends for specific events and also allows them to search events based on time.